Romania is part of the European Union and formalities for entering and leaving the country are much the same as for any other EU-member state.

-All international visitors to Romania are required to have a valid passport (EU members must carry a valid EU ID card).
+All international visitors to Romania are required to have a valid passport (EU members need only a valid EU ID card).
 The expiration date of the passport should exceed your travel dates by at least three months, though some airlines will not allow passengers to board unless the passport is valid for at least six months.

 - You’re allowed to import hard currency up to a maximum of €10,000 or the equivalent.